NoMathExpectation/Just-Enough-RawJSON/README.md

 # Just Enough RawJSON
-A datapack that help Raw JSON texts organized.
+A datapack that help raw JSON texts organized.

-It is still under development.
+Here is an introduction in Chinese: TBD